Feature-Space Smoothing: Certified Robustness of Deep Representations: Feature-Space Smoothing

-\textbf{Limitations for RS.} While previous RS provides effective certified protection for classification models, it suffers from two limitations.
-First, the theoretical framework of RS inherently restricts its certification to classification tasks (\eg possibility of input $\vx$ belongs to a certain class $c$).
-Second, estimating $\mathbb{P}(\mathcal{F}(\vx + \bm{\varepsilon}) = c)$ in \equationautorefname~\ref{eq:RS_classify}, incurs substantial computational overhead, since each estimation requires multiple forward passes through the entire model.
+\textbf{Limitations for RS.} Although randomized smoothing (RS) provides effective certified protection, its theoretical framework is inherently tied to specific prediction settings, such as image classification, which limits its applicability to broader feature spaces and multimodal tasks.
+Meanwhile, estimating $\mathbb{P}(\mathcal{F}(\vx + \bm{\varepsilon}) = c)$ in Equation~\ref{eq:RS_classify}, incurs substantial computational overhead, since each estimation requires multiple forward passes through the entire model.